kodolinija/stardeus-mod-template/README.md

 When your mod is ready, you can share it with the world by uploading it to the Steam Workshop.

+### Initial Upload

+0. Make sure you have removed any unnecessary files and folders from the mod, including, .vscode, .git, Artwork, Blender files, any unused files from the mod template, etc
+1. Remove the `SteamWorkshopItemId` file.
 1. Edit the `ModInfo.json` and change the `SteamWorkshop` from `false` to `true`.
 2. Make sure you have changed the `ModCover.jpg` and removed any unnecessary files that were in the template.
-3. Restart Stardeus and open `Main Menu > Mods > Your Mod`.
+3. Run Stardeus through Steam and open `Main Menu > Mods > Your Mod`.
-4. Click the `Upload to Steam Workshop` button.
+4. Press the `Upload to Steam Workshop` button.
-5. A browser page should open, where you can finish adding descriptions, etc.
+5. A confirmation popup will appear shortly.

+### Updating Your Mod

+0. Do not delete or change the `SteamWorkshopItemId` file, it has your mod steam id
+1. Make changes to the mod, rebuild the DLL if necessary
+2. Run Stardeus through Steam
+3. Go to `Main Menu > Mods > Your Mod` and press the `Upload to Steam Workshop` button
+4. A confirmation popup will appear shortly.

+You can only update the mod if your Steam user is the creator and if the mod is inside the User mods folder, not downloaded through Steam Workshop.